 You’ll experience the food of Vietnam better than you could at any food tour or touristy restaurant (including the ones Bill Clinton purportedly visited 20 years ago).

 We would recommend checking out Tan Dinh market a bit further away for a more authentic experience.
+If you are looking for more authentic street stalls and shopping, this is a great place.

 The vendors here have far more ‘broken’ English, assuming they speak any at all – unlike Ben Thanh market where they all speak English surprisingly well.